Disclaimers are in Part 1

 She sighed.
 "Yeah.
 So am I."

-Dejected, he gave her a quick kiss on the cheek, and left.
+Dejected, Lilli gave Isabelle a quick hug, and left.

 Isabelle sank down onto the couch in the living room, and began staring at a blank TV screen.
 She felt the ghostly presence before she saw her, but she did not look up as Xena hesitantly approached her.